sav-che/TL-2/Authors/Palmer, Edward {std. Ed. Palmer}.md

-> [!cite] BHL link: this entry starts at [page 28](https://www.biodiversitylibrary.org/item/103624#page/42/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 28](https://www.biodiversitylibrary.org/page/33189461) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Palmer, Edward (1831-1911), English-born American surgeon and botanist; professional collector of botanical, archeological and ethnological materials; emigrated to the U.S. 1849; from then on travelling and collecting mainly in the American West and in Mexico. (*Ed.
-Palmer*).
+Palmer, Edward (1831-1911), English-born American surgeon and botanist; professional collector of botanical, archeological and ethnological materials; emigrated to the U.S. 1849; from then on travelling and collecting mainly in the American West and in Mexico.
+**Abbreviated name**: *Ed.
+Palmer*

 #### Herbarium and types